PyChanyoung/Study/System Design/SystemDesign.md

   - **Load Balancer** : maybe the best case.
 Distribute multiple requests across servers following a certain pattern
   - **Logging** and gathering metrics
   - **Caching** (e.g., HTML pages)
-  - Security : no single serer receives all of the requests and gets taken by a malicious client
+  - Security : no single server receives all of the requests and gets taken by a malicious client
   - You can set up a reverse proxy in a way that it filters out requests that you want to ignore
 - The client doesn't know/see that a reverse proxy exists, and thinks that it's only interacting with the server
 - (ex) When your browser (client) makes a DNS query (e.g., AlgoExpert.io), it gets the reverse proxy's IP address as the destination, and then the reverse proxy forwards/reroutes the request to the server with IP address.